spryker/spryker-docs/docs/scos/user/features/202108.0/company-account-feature-overview/business-units-overview.md

 The following are special characteristics of business units:

-* It is not possible to assign a parent business unit to its child.
+* You can't assign a parent business unit to its child.
 * Deleting a parent business unit does not delete its children.
 The hierarchy is kept, and just goes one level up.

 {% info_block infoBox %}